dekuNukem/duckyPad/keymap_instructions.md

 Make sure to set the same keyboard layout on both duckyPad and your OS!

-Check to see if duckyPad types everything out exactly as it appears in the script.
+Check to see if duckyPad types everything out **exactly as it appears in the script**.
 If not, you might have made a mistake on that particular character.

 ### Letters and Numbers